webworker01/walletworker/README.md

 If you have any questions or comments, please feel free to reach out to me on the Komodo Discord or Telegram @webworker01

-Please consider me during your voting for the Komodo Notary Node elections, this is just a small sample of what I can contribute to the community :)

 ## Donate

 Any donations go towards general development in the Komodo ecosystem.